JieunKwon/WhatIsJDBC/README.md

     - Java code calss JDBC library
     - JDBC loads a driver
     - Driver can find a particular database

+# 7 Steps

+    >
+    1. Load the driver
+    2. Define the connection URL
+    3. Establish the connection
+    4. Create a statement object
+    5. Execute a query using the statement
+    6. Process the result
+    7. close the connection

 # Common JDBC Components

 > DriverManager:

 This class manages a list of database drivers.
 Matches connection requests from the java application with the proper database driver using communication sub protocol.
 The first driver that recognizes a certain subprotocol under JDBC will be used to establish a database Connection.

 > Driver: